 Since Time Immemorial: Tribal Sovereignty in Washington State

-In 2015, the Legislature passed Senate Bill 5433 requiring the inclusion of tribal sovereignty curriculum be taught in all schools.
-The resulting curriculum is called Since Time Immemorial: Tribal Sovereignty in Washington State.
-The use of the curriculum has been endorsed by all 29 federally recognized tribes.
+In 2015, the Legislature passed Senate Bill 5433 requiring the Since Time Immemorial: Tribal Sovereignty in Washington State or other tribally-developed curriculum be taught in all schools.
+The use of the Since Time Immemorial curriculum has been endorsed by all 29 federally recognized tribes.

 - Early Learning